anhawtros/TelemetryEnvironment-build.json/README.md

-# TelemetryEnvironment-build.json
+# TelemetryEnvironment-build.json #
-contains technical information about the state of the application Function ('t.a = r')
+/*contains technical information about the state of the application*/

+Function ('t.a = r')
 'use strict';
 console.info("name=+data+view+certificatedata:hasnoExpires=>date(today)=+(2038)");